(Posted on July 8, 2018, also see Tips for Native Plant Heat Wave Gardening, Sept. 18. 2018)

 - Water deeply during the cool part of the day to hydrate plants.

 - Spray leaves in early morning to remove pests and dust.
 The leaves will dry off quickly as the day proceeds, reducing the chance of excessive fungal and bacterial growth.

 - Trim young, tender growth if you think the plant will have trouble maintaining hydration.

 - It is so hot out there!

-- Shield young plants with screen or white sheet.
+- Shield young plants with screen, shade cloth, or white sheet.

-- If plant is stressed, check soil to make sure it is dry and then water deeply.
+- If your plant is stressed, check the soil to make sure it is dry and then water deeply.
 If soil is moist, more water will not help.
 Most plants shut down during extreme heat, so if it is over 100 degrees, it may be best to wait to water even if your plant is stressed.
 Throw a damp sheet over it, or mist it lightly to bring the temperature down.

 - Mist leaves with a spray nozzle to cool down plant and reduce transpiration.

 - Desert plants can be watered in the late afternoon to mimic the summer monsoonal rains that they are adapted to.